ethanrubinson/ebay-java-sdk/README.md

 # ebay-java-sdk
 >**Version 1131**

-This is a clone of the official eBay Java SDK distribution, but structured as a Maven project for easy installation and use in Java applications.
+This is a clone of the official [eBay Java SDK](https://developer.ebay.com/tools/javasdk), but structured as a Maven project for easy installation and use in Java applications.
 The SDK provides a simple Java API for calling eBay's [Trading API](https://developer.ebay.com/Devzone/XML/docs/Reference/ebay/index.html).

 Javadocs for the latest official distribution of the SDK can be found [here](https://developer.ebay.com/DevZone/Javasdk-jaxb/docs/LibRef/index.html).